Skip to main content

 2.3 Filter by Engagement Identity (optional)

 If the list response includes identity_ids (or similar), keep only schedules whose identities are in your set of Engagement Identity UIDs.
-If the API does not return identity info, you can still migrate all Extract Messages schedules and rely on the fact that the new schedule you create will use an Engagement Identity.
+If the API does not return identity info, you can still migrate all Extract Connections schedules and rely on the fact that the new schedule you create will use an Engagement Identity.

 function filterSchedulesByEngagementIdentities(schedules, engagementIdentityIds) {